saksofon997/serverless-unit-tests-dsl/README.md

 # Serverless Unit tests DSL Python + NodeJS

-A DSL for specifying Unit tests for Lambda functions mostly resembling HTML.
+A DSL for specifying Unit tests for Lambda functions with grammar mostly resembling HTML and Markdown.
 Tests can be generated locally or on CI/CD, which allows for a cleaner workspace and easier tests overview.
 Supports both Python and NodeJS Lambdas.

 ## DSL